 About Server Technology

 Server Technology's power strategy experts have provided power solutions for labs, data centers, branch offices and telecommunications operations for 30 years.
 Over 60,000 customers around the world rely on our cabinet power distribution units and award winning power management solutions to reduce downtime, facilitate capacity planning, improve energy utilization, and drive efficiency.
-With the best quality, best technical support and most patents, Server Technology products provide uncompromising reliability, innovation, and value for the datacenter.
-Only with Server Technology will customers Stay Powered, Be Supported and Get Ahead. www.servertech.com
+With the best quality, best technical support, and most patents, Server Technology products provide uncompromising reliability, innovation, and value for the datacenter.
+Only with Server Technology will customers Stay Powered, Be Supported, and Get Ahead. www.servertech.com

-Head of Marketing and Media Relations
+Marketing and Media Relations